MissStrong/ICD2O/Notes/Unit 3/Note 11 - JavaScript Basics.md

 ### Browser Consoles

 Every browser has a built-in console that we can use to write JavaScript code.
 To access it, right click on a webpage and go to "Inspect" (depending on the browser it might be "Inspect Element" or something similar).
-You should under a heading called *Elements* which shows you the HTML and CSS for the webpage you're on.
-In the navigation you should see *Console* for the console and *Sources* for the file tree for the webpage you're on.
+You should be under tab called *Elements* which shows you the HTML and CSS for the webpage you're on.
+In the navigation you should see the tab *Console* for the console and the tab *Sources* for the file tree for the webpage you're on.
 We can play with the console here just like we can in Replit.

 ![](../../Images/Chrome_Console.png)